-The Office of Science published a Statement on Digital Data Management, published at http://science.energy.gov/funding-opportunities/digital-data-management/, which governs applications submitted under this FOA, and is detailed in Part IV of this FOA.
+The Office of Science (SC) of the U.S. Department of Energy (DOE) has published a new Statement on Digital Data Management (DMP) at http://science.energy.gov/funding-opportunities/digital-data-management/, which governs all applications submitted under this FOA and is detailed in Section IV of this FOA.
+The DMP(s) in an application must address these guidelines for each HEP research thrust where support is being requested.